 Representing the opening year in this transformative decade, Decade: Autoportrait 1960 makes reference to some of the most important people and places in the development of Indiana’s artistic career.
 The inscription “THE WATERFRONT,” which grounds the composition, refers to Coenties Slip, where Indiana lived from 1956–65.
 The area, on the Southeast tip of Manhattan, had once been the center of the shipping trade in New York, and became home to a vanguard art community in the late 1950s.
 The inscriptions “PEARL” and “SOUTH ST” both refer to neighboring streets near Indiana’s Coenties Slip studios.
 Fellow artists Robert Rauschenberg and Jasper Johns lived on Pearl Street in the early fifties, while Agnes Martin and Jack Youngerman occupied studios on South Street in the early sixties.

-An explicit reference to a close friend at the time is found in the phrase “ELLS” which refers to Ellsworth Kelly, the artist who was responsible for introducing Indiana to Coenties Slip.
+A reference to a close friend at the time is found in the phrase “ELLS” which refers to Ellsworth Kelly, the artist who was responsible for introducing Indiana to Coenties Slip.
 As Indiana has often acknowledged, Kelly was one of the most important influences of his early career, particularly in his exploration of hard-edged abstract forms and brilliant colors.
-The inscription “ICI,” which means “here” in French, can be seen as a declarative statement that underlines the importance of the places cited here for Indiana.
+The inscription “ICI,” which means “here” in French, can be seen as a declarative statement that underlines the significance of the places cited in the work.

-Although 1960 marked the beginning of a decade, its last numeral is aligned in Indiana’s own personal symbolism of numbers with the idea of death.
-The palette, rendered in shades of gray, underlines this idea, which is represented in other renderings of the number zero by Indiana.
+Although 1960 marked the beginning of the decade, Indiana viewed the year’s last numeral, “0,” as the tenth digit, referring to his various series of numbers as One Through Zero.
+Thus, as the end of the cycle of numbers, zero also symbolizes death.
+The somber shades of gray in this work underline this idea, and are used in many of Indiana’s other renderings of the number.
 By being aligned with both the idea of beginnings and endings, the painting encodes complex ideas about the cycle of life.